Characterizations of generalized convex bodies of revolution: Definitions and notation

-It is clear that if $L$ is an axis of symmetry of $K$, for one hand, all the sections of $K$, obtained with hyperplanes orthogonal to $L$, are centrally symmetric with center at $L$ and, on the other hand, all sections of $K$, with planes passing through $L$, have $L$ as a line of symmetry.
-This observation motivates the following generalization of axis of symmetry of a convex body.
+If $L$ is an axis of symmetry of $K$, all the sections of $K$ by hyperplanes orthogonal to $L$ are centrally symmetric with center on $L$.
+On the other hand, all the sections of $K$ by hyperplanes containing $L$ have $L$ as a line of symmetry.
+This observation motivates the following $k$-dimensional generalization of axis of symmetry of a convex body.